+The 14th IFIP WG 8.1 Working Conference on the Practice of Enterprise Modelling (PoEM) takes place in Riga, Latvia on November 24 - 26.
+It is hosted by the Riga Technical University.
 The working conference aims to improve the understanding of the practice of Enterprise Modelling (EM) by offering a forum for sharing experiences and knowledge between the academic community and practitioners from industry and the public sector.

 Types of papers